chocolatey/docs/input/en-us/create/functions/get-checksumvalid.md

 Accept Pipeline Input? | false

 ###  -ChecksumType [&lt;String&gt;]
-The type of checkum that the file is validated with - 'md5', 'sha1', 'sha256' or 'sha512' - defaults to 'md5'.
+The type of checksum that the file is validated with - 'md5', 'sha1', 'sha256' or 'sha512' - defaults to 'md5'.

 MD5 is not recommended as certain organizations need to use FIPS